Project Management Downloads Downloads

-Our library of downloads provides tools that project managers will find useful as part of their project management toolkit.
+Our library of downloads provides tools that project managers will find helpful as a part of their project management toolkit.

 BOSCARD is a strategic planning tool used to provide the terms-of-reference for new projects.
 The acronym stands for background, objectives, scope, constraints, assumptions, risks and deliverables.

 Check actual spend against your budget estimate using this spreadsheet developed by Brad Egeland.
 This will tell you whether the project is progressing as planned or corrective action is needed.